Ban-Zhan/ComplexHeatmap-reference/book/04-a_list_of_heatmaps.md

 concatenate a list of heatmaps that it can show e.g. annotations for each row or some scores of each row.
-E.g. if rows are genes, the type of the genes (i.e. protein coding or not) can be represented as a one-column character matrix, and the p-value or the fold change from differential expression analysis can be represented as a one-column numeric matrix.
+E.g. if rows are genes, the type of the genes (i.e. protein coding or not) can be represented as a one-column character matrix, and the p-value or the fold change from differential expression analysis can be represented as a one-column numeric matrix, and be concatenated to the main expression heatmap.

 ```r